cozy/cozy-stack/docs/files.md

 The `updated_at` field will be the first value in this list:

+- the datetime extracted from the EXIF for a photo if it is greater than the other values
 - the `UpdatedAt` parameter from the query-string
 - the `Date` HTTP header
 - the current time from the server.